In recent years, self-ligating braces like the Damon braces system have become a choice from various types of braces for orthodontic patients.

 The Cost of Self-Ligating Braces—Are Self-Ligating Braces More Expensive?

-Treatment with self-ligating braces tends to cost anywhere from $2,000 to $7,000.
-As with any other orthodontic treatment, the cost of your braces will depend on factors like the length of your treatment, how much spacing you have between your teeth, and whether you have a crossbite or other types of malocclusion.
+The cost of self-ligating braces typically ranges from $2,000 to $7,000.
+As with any orthodontic treatment, the total braces cost depends on several factors, including the duration of treatment, the spacing between your teeth, and whether you have conditions such as a crossbite or other forms of malocclusion.

 The Benefits: What Are the Advantages of Self-Ligating Braces?